Abhishake63/abhishake.github.io/_posts/2024-02-14-sending-email-spring-boot.md

 }
 ```

-> To send emails using Dreamhost, we set our `application.properties`:
+> To send emails using Gmail, we set our `application.properties`:

 ```
 server.port=8081

 # mail setup

-# for dreamhost

-spring.mail.host=smtp.dreamhost.com
-spring.mail.port=465

-# for gmail

-# spring.mail.host=smtp.gmail.com
+spring.mail.host=smtp.gmail.com
-# spring.mail.port=587
+spring.mail.port=587

 spring.mail.username=<USERNAME>
 spring.mail.password=<PASSWORD>
 ```

 > This is your `application.properties` file.
-Replace `USERNAME` with your dreamhost mail, and `PASSWORD` with the correct mail password
+Replace `USERNAME` with your gmail username, and `PASSWORD` with the correct mail password

 ## 5. Sending Emails